dixie-chick/World_Weather_Analysis/README.md

 Find a hotel from the cities' coordinates using Google's Maps and Places API, and Search Nearby feature.
 Store the name of the first hotel in the DataFrame.
 Add pop-up markers to the heatmap that display information about the city, current maximum temperature, and a hotel in the city.

+Let's go on Holiday!
+With planning any vacation, knowing the weather is crucial for packing and preparing the itenerary!

+Deliverable 1 retreives weather data
+Deliverable 2: Create a Customer Travel Destinations Map Deliverable 3: Create a Travel Itinerary Map